-Linking the names of two Peters – tsar Peter the great who buit the glorious city on a marshland, and Apostle Peter, its patron saint – St. Petersbourg is the very image of elegance and pure poetry.
+Linking the names of two Peters – tsar Peter the Great who buit the glorious city on a marshland, and Apostle Peter, its patron saint – St. Petersburg is the very image of elegance and pure poetry.
 Built from scratch, the city flourished in just a decade to become one of Russia’s first European-oriented political and cultural center.

 Designed after a single draft, the northern city falls perfectly into its natural surroundings.
 TARI TOUR, your perfect St. Petersburg travel guide, is sure to take you to see all local places of interest.

-Trips to St. Petersburg are increasingly popular because it is a real city of tsars.
-With all its beautiful parks, mansions and palaces, the city is reminiscent of the names of Peter the Great, Catherine the Great, Pavel and others.
+Trips to St. Petersburg are increasingly popular because it is a real city of Tsars.
+With all its beautiful parks, mansions and palaces, the city is reminiscent of the names of Peter the Great, Catherine the Great, Pavel the First and others.

 However, its days were not always sunny.
 A home to many prominent people, an inspiration for Pushkin and Dostoyevsky, had been the capital of Russia for 200 years until it was renamed into Leningrad with the sweep of the Socialist revolution.
 However, it managed to survive the new regime as well as the two World Wars, to regain its historical name and rise to its present glory a century later.